markey/ai-companion/README.md

 Then, in Chrome, go to `chrome://extensions` and click "Load unpacked" and select the `build/chrome-mv3-prod` directory.

-This should create a production bundle for your extension, ready to be zipped and published to the stores.
 ### Usage

 1. Create an account at [OpenAI](https://beta.openai.com/).